steptz/website/content/en/home/about.md

 * Python and Jupyter Notebook: Recently started using python.
 Most knowledge is in network analysis, creating basic functions, and SQL queries.
 * R and RStudio: This is the environment that I have the most knowledge in.
 I am a teacher’s assistant that teaches this language to students.
 Most knowledge is in data analysis, creating visualizations, and basic website construction.
 * SQLite and DB Browser for SQLite: Most knowledge is in queries for different databases.
-* Fortran and SimplyFortran: Used this environment for a little bit.
-Most knowledge is in basic scientific computing.
+* Fortran and SimplyFortran: Most knowledge is in all things scientific computing.